Logo: Excellence Strategy

 To the Website(externer Link) of the Joint Science Conference on the Excellence Strategy (in German only).

-The second competition phase began with the call for EXC draft proposals issued on 15 December 2022.
-Declarations of intent to submit drafts for new Clusters of Excellence were requested by 1 February 2023.
-The DFG had received 143 drafts for new proposals by the submission deadline of 31 May 2023.
+Letters of intent to submit draft proposals for new Clusters of Excellence were requested by 1 February 2023.
+The DFG had received 143 draft proposals for new proposals by the submission deadline of 31 May 2023.
 These were reviewed between late August and mid-November 2023.
-The decision on which drafts would proceed to the proposal stage was made on 1 February 2024: applicants were invited to submit proposals in the case of 41 drafts.
+The decision on which draft proposals would proceed to the proposal stage was made on 1 February 2024; in the case of 41 draft proposals, applicants were invited to submit proposals.
 None of the renewal proposals went through the draft phase.

 The following contact persons are available at the head office of the DFG: